 How many students can attend a workshop?

-There are no specific rules about how many people can attend workshops, so you will need to use your own judgement and base your decision on your unique set of circumstances, the craft type and venue.
+There are no specific, general rules about how many people can attend workshops, so you will need to refer to the latest government advice, use your own judgement and base your decision on your unique set of circumstances, the craft type and venue.
 Some things you will need to take into account include: